Supersaturations Guide Fluid Prescription

 If new stones are forming, supersaturations of urine samples obtained under conditions that reflect everyday life are too high in relation to crystals in stones forming.
 Dr. John Asplin offers lowering it by half.
 Crudely put, this makes an average goal around 4 or 5 or less for calcium oxalate, and about 1 or less for calcium phosphate, given the average levels of supersaturation observed before treatment.

-Fluid Prescription Over the Day
+Fluids Over the Day

 The left panels of the featured image show kidney stone formers (red) and normal people (blue) before breakfast, which means fasting since the night before.